jason-p-nguyen/threat-hunting-projects/dropbox_exfiltration/README.md

 Investigate whether Dropbox or other unauthorized cloud storage services have been accessed within the corporate network.
 Determine if any sensitive or confidential data was exfiltrated by the suspected user or others.

-Detection of Unauthorized Dropbox Installation and Data Exfiltration on Workstation: **`FIN-W10-WKS-8`**
+Detection of unauthorised Dropbox installation and data exfiltration on Workstation: **`FIN-W10-WKS-8`**

 ---